 By Euler's formula, we have $V-E+F=2$.

-Our main theorem can be stated as follows. \begin{theorem} [Index and nullity of embedded stationary triple junction networks] Let $\mathcal{N}$ be the embedded stationary triple junction networks on sphere $\mathbb{S}^2$.
-Let $V,E,F$ defined as above.
+Our main theorem can be stated as follows. \begin{theorem} [Index and nullity of embedded stationary triple junction networks] Let $\mathcal{N}$ be an embedded stationary triple junction network on sphere $\mathbb{S}^2$.
+Let $V,E,F$ be defined as above.
 Then the (Morse) index of $\mathcal{N}$ is $F-1$, and the nullity of $\mathcal{N}$ is 3 (with respect to the stability operators).

-More precisely, for the operator $L(u)=\Delta u+u$, $L$ has only one negative eigenvalues $\lambda=-1$ (without multiplicity) and its eigenspace consisting the locally constant functions on $\mathcal{N}$.
+More precisely, for the operator $L(u)=\Delta u+u$, $L$ has only one negative eigenvalue $\lambda=-1$ (without multiplicity) and its eigenspace consisting of the locally constant functions on $\mathcal{N}$.

 Besides, all of the eigenfunctions with eigenvalue 0 are generated by the rotation on spheres. \end{theorem}